Skip to Content

 This “Cricket” camper from TAXA Outdoors weighs 1,753 lbs, making it easily towable by a 4-door model of the Jeep Wrangler.
 Would we tow it with a 2-door model with a tow-rating of 2,000 pounds?
 Probably not.
 (Photo source: TAXA Outdoors)

-And as we mentioned in our post on the benefits of smaller RVs, little campers like pop-ups and teardrops are perfect for some travelers, with several that are light enough to be towed by a 2-door Jeep Wrangler (rated at 2,000 lbs tow capacity).
+And as we mentioned in our post on the benefits of smaller RVs, little campers like pop-ups and teardrops are perfect for some travelers, with several light enough to be towed by a 2-door Jeep Wrangler (rated at 2,000-lb tow capacity).

 If you’re into going off-road with your Jeep Wrangler, you’re probably a camper who enjoys getting out to some fairly remote areas.
-This makes the smallest, lightest, most nimble travel trailers a good match for a Jeep Wrangler!
+This makes the smallest, lightest, most nimble travel trailers a good match for most Jeep Wranglers!

 Things to Be Aware of When Towing an RV With a Jeep Wrangler